 - Bind Password: Defines the password of the Bind User. - Active Directory Authentication URL: Defines the authentication URL of the active directory server.
 Example: LDAP://bpsdc-neo.blueprint.toronto/DC=blueprint,DC=Toronto - 7.
-Click Save.
+Optionally select the Synchronize Active Directory groups and users option to ensure user details and group membership in Blueprint reflect changes in Active Directory. - If synchronization is enabled, configure the Frequency and time the operation will begin. - Synchronization for the weekly and monthly options occur on the first day of the week or month, respectively.